OrGreenberg/DemystifyingFlux/flux_architecture.md

 The FLUX.1 models (see [Section: Hub](#sec-hub)) demonstrate State-of-the-art (SoTA) performance for text-to-image tasks, in both terms of output quality and image-text alignment, as demonstrated in Figures [1](#figure-1) and [2](#figure-2) using the ELO-score metric, which ranks image generation models based on human preferences in head-to-head comparisons.
 A qualitative illustration and comparison to SD is provided in the Appendix.

 ![FLUX.1 defines a new state-of-the-art in image detail, prompt adherence, style diversity and scene complexity for text-to-image synthesis.
 Evaluation from FLUXAnnounce](assets/flux_score1.jpg)
 **Figure 1.** FLUX.1 defines a new state-of-the-art in image detail, prompt adherence, style diversity and scene complexity for text-to-image synthesis.
-Evaluation from ^[FLUXAnnounce]
+Evaluation from [^FLUXAnnounce]
 <a name="figure-1"></a>
 <br>

 ![ELO scores for different aspects: Prompt Following, Size/Aspect Variability, Typography, Output Diversity, Visual Quality.
 Evaluation from FLUXAnnounce](assets/flux_score2.jpg)
 **Figure 2**  ELO scores for different aspects: Prompt Following, Size/Aspect Variability, Typography, Output Diversity, Visual Quality.
-Evaluation from ^[FLUXAnnounce]
+Evaluation from [^FLUXAnnounce]
 <a name="figure-2"></a>
 <br>